What's happened

 How we got here

 Greg Biffle, a NASCAR Hall of Fame nominee, owned the plane involved in the crash.
 The aircraft, a Cessna C550 built in 1981, was registered to a company run by Biffle.
-The flight was headed to Florida and the Bahamas for a birthday trip when it experienced engine problems shortly after takeoff, prompting an emergency return.
-The crash happened during poor weather conditions, with drizzle and clouds, as the plane attempted to land after a brief flight.
-The incident has prompted federal investigations by the NTSB and FAA.
+The crash happened shortly after takeoff during poor weather conditions, with investigators focusing on engine problems and pilot control.
+Biffle was known for his racing career and humanitarian efforts, including rescue missions during Hurricane Helene.

 Go deeper